openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 Most devices support call lists.
 The binding can retrieve these call lists and provide channels for the number of missed calls, inbound calls, outbound calls and rejected (blocked) calls, for a given number of days.
-A channel is added to the device if such a number is set through the corresponding parameter in the Main User Interface.
+A channel is added to the Thing if such a number is set through the corresponding parameter in the Main User Interface.
 The parameters are: `missedCallDays`, `rejectedCallDays`, `inboundCallDays`, `outboundCallDays` and `callListDays`.

 Since FritzOS!
 7.20 WAN access of local devices can be controlled by their IPs.
 If the `wanBlockIPs` parameter is set, a channel for each IP is created to block/unblock WAN access for this IP.